hpsoftbusiness/rabbitMQTT/readme.md

 The main purpose of this application is to communicate with RabbitMq queue messaging system via mqtt protocol.
+You can gain access to the application via ldap credentials.

+login: tesla
+password: password

 controller methods:
 - publisher - action which send message to rabbitmq on given topic